Swara

 • Reducing the steps it takes to complete a case note showed that small organisational changes can dramatically improve the everyday experience.
 You don't always need to rebuild a system from scratch.

-• This project reinforced that UX design is never truly finished — it's a continuous cycle of feedback and improvement.
+• This project reinforced that UX design is never truly finished.
+It's a continuous cycle of feedback and improvement.
 While I was able to redesign key parts of the system, the next step would be to conduct proper usability testing to validate the changes and uncover anything I may have missed.

 What’s Next?

-• Phase 2 will focus on the admin side of the system, addressing more complex issues including document management, shift notifications, and confidentiality risks
+• Phase 2will focus on the admin side of the system, addressing more complex issues including document management, shift notifications, and confidentiality risks

 • Many of the admin problems are tied to deeper technical limitations that will require a dedicated development team to resolve properly